A Q&A with Oliver Wing: Fathom’s global reach

 How has Fathom achieved a system for global flood mapping?

 Our methodology does not involve us being traditional hydrologists, where we would go to America to collect river flow readings and survey the topography.
 We sit in our offices and our algorithms churn through data that we acquire remotely.
 The most important aspect of a flood model is the terrain data.
 We have obtained this from a nationwide dataset which measures elevation derived from airborne lasers or satellite radars.
 River flow data is also extracted from existing stream gauges.
-Combining these two things with some clever statistics and interpolation forms the core of the modelling strategy, enabling us to simulate flooding everywhere.
+Combining these two things with some clever statistics and interpolation forms the core of the modeling strategy, enabling us to simulate flooding everywhere.

 You’ve worked with the likes of NASA.
 How have you gained successful global coverage?